pharo-ide/ClassAnnotation/ClassMetaAnnotation.package/ClassMetaAnnotation.class/README.md

 	MySpecialAnnotation declaredInstances
 	MySpecialAnnotation declaredInstancesFor: MyClass
 	MySpecialAnnotation declaredInstancesDo: [:each | each logCr].
+Each annotation includes the annotated classe and the selector of declaration method.
 All annotations are cached in my Registry class var.
 It is cheap to query them.

-I extend Class with new methods to retrieve all attached annotations:
+Classes itself can be queried for all attached annotations:
 	MyClass metaAnnotations
 	MyClass metaAnnotationsDo: [:each | each logCr]